This post may contain affiliate links. Please see our disclosure policy.

 Notes

-When checking the internal temperature, use an instant-read thermometer and stick it in the thickest part of the meat.
+• Use an instant-read thermometer in the thickest part of the meat to check doneness.

 Nutrition